 With its creamy texture and slight natural sweetness, coconut milk might taste like something that should be bad for you, yet it’s anything but.
 In fact, coconut milk is considered a “miracle liquid” in certain cultures.
-Why?
-Because coconut milk nutrition benefits include the ability to build up the body’s immune defenses and prevent disease.
+Coconut milk nutrition benefits include the ability to build up the body’s immune defenses and prevent disease.

-While it’s true that coconut milk calories might be higher than other milk substitutes, coconut milk — along with its close relatives coconut oil and coconut water — is among the best sources of medium-chain fatty acids.
+While it’s true that coconut milk calories might be higher than other milk substitutes, coconut milk — along with its close relatives coconut oil — is among the best sources of medium-chain fatty acids.
 These fats are easy to digest, supportive of neurological health and more.
-Read on to learn more about coconut milk nutrition.
+Thus it’s considered one of the top healthy drinks.

 Coconuts’ fatty acids are primarily saturated fats, but don’t think these raise your cholesterol levels and cause heart damage.
 Instead, they’re known to actually do the opposite.
 Coconut milk nutrition can help you lower cholesterol levels, improve blood pressure, and prevent heart attacks or a stroke.